MJoneidi/Weather.API/README.md

 It is also your task to persist the current weather data each time a user queries weather data of a city in the browser.
 It is sufficient if you save the name of the city, the temperature and humidity.
 That should then appear in a separate "history" list in the UI.

+# Description
+I worked on VueJs and even implement connection to api and load the forcast api, but still I could not make it as good as I like it, I'd preffered to not upload it, sorry for inconvenience

 # Run the project

 All you need to do is running this command